Lilyhammer: Season 1

-In New York, Geir befriends a transsexual who uses her knowledge of underworld hangouts to show Geir where Geir might collect information about Johnny.
+In New York, Geir befriends a transsexual woman who uses her knowledge of underworld hangouts to show Geir where Geir might collect information about Johnny.
 Aldo learns of Geir's appearance and sends hitman Robert Grasso (Tim Ahern) and Aldo's nephew Jerry (Greg Canestrari) to interrogate Geir and find information regarding Frank's location.
 While being interrogated, Geir attacks his captors but is shot and killed in the struggle.
 When Aldo learns that Geir was from Lillehammer, he sends Robert and Jerry to Norway.
 Meanwhile, in Lillehammer, Johnny purchases a penthouse and invites Sigrid and Jonas to move in.
 When a mysterious beating occurs, Laila finds a connection between Johnny and the beating.
 Torgeir – who previously remarked upon Johnny's unusual knowledge of guns for a restaurant owner – informs Johnny of the hitmen and becomes curious about Johnny's true identity.
 When Torgeir later confronts Johnny, Johnny lies and says he is a CIA agent wanted by the criminals from his past.

-Eventually, Robert and Jerry kidnap Jonas, and Johnny gives chase through a nearby amusement park.
+Robert and Jerry kidnap Jonas, and Johnny gives chase through a nearby amusement park.
 Jonas manages to escape, and Robert kills Jerry.
 Johnny makes a deal with Robert, providing his ring as evidence for Aldo, in New York, that Johnny died in a mutually fatal shootout with Jerry.
 Laila discovers the two burying Jerry's body, but allows them to go after learning that Jerry was responsible for Geir's death.
 When Sigrid learns of Jonas's abduction, she breaks up with Johnny.